About

 History

 The Akron Black Stockings Base Ball Club was organized in 1995 to keep the history of the sport alive and to promote good sportsmanship.
-Mark Heppner, the Curator of Stan Hywet Hall and Gardens who was instrumental in organizing the Club in 1995 marvels, "I simply saw a need to remind people of what was important about the game of baseball--fun, entertainment, and gentlemanly competition.
-The success of the Akron Black Stockings has truly surpassed any dream that I had!"
+Mark Heppner, the former Curator of Stan Hywet Hall and Gardens who was instrumental in organizing the Club in 1995, marvels, “I simply saw a need to remind people of what was important about the game of baseball – fun, entertainment, and gentlemanly competition.
+The success of the Akron Black Stockings has truly surpassed any dream that I had!”

 The team is supported by members of the community and based at Stan Hywet Hall and Gardens.
-Home games are played on the front lawn of this historic Tudor Revival mansion.
-Thirteen costumed players, a mascot (bat boy), a tallykeeper (scorekeeper), and an umpire call this makeshift, all-grass diamond home field!
+Home games are played on the great meadow of this historic Tudor Revival mansion.
+Costumed players and an umpire call this makeshift, all-grass-diamond field home!

-The look and attire of the Akron Black Stockings Base Ball Club was originally based on the 1869 Cincinnati Red Stockings, who are pictured at the right.
+The look and attire of the Akron Black Stockings Base Ball Club was originally based on the 1869 Cincinnati Red Stockings.

 The Akron Black Stockings' Club motto: